 When choosing a senior living community, factors like safety, level of care, cleanliness, food choices, and social activities are all key factors to take into consideration.
-Believe it or not, another important factor to consider is the use of color.
+Believe it or not, another important factor to consider is the use of color, and the psychological effects of color in the home.
 While decorating choices might not be at the top of your list of items to look for when you are considering where Mom or Dad will live, the intentional use and placement of color can play an important role in both your loved one’s mental health and physical wellbeing.

 Helping your loved one feel at home is the best way to make any transition successful.
 Gone are the days of senior living communities that emulate a clinical environment by using stark white walls and polished floors.
-Instead, a welcoming environment is created through inviting color palettes chosen for each room.
+Instead, the relationship between colors and emotional responses is considered to create a welcoming environment through the inviting color palettes chosen for each room.

 Color psychology—the study of how colors affect our perception and emotion—is highly effective in helping seniors successfully transition into their new environment.
 When decorating and furnishing senior living communities, many designers thoughtfully choose colors such as warm blues and lavender to evoke a sense of comfort and serenity and warm reds and oranges to increase energy levels.